-Tips on How to Prepare for the SAT
+10 Tips On How To Prepare for the SAT’s

 If you have a child in high school, at some point they will need to take the SAT.
 Maybe your child has already registered.
 But what now?
-How does your child prepare?
+How does your child SAT Test Prep?

 If your child is not sure where to begin or how to prepare for the SAT, then this guide will help them.
 First we’ll go over what they will need to do to prepare for the test.
 Then, we’ll offer some methods your child can use to prepare for the SAT.
 Finally, this article will summarize key Jump Start techniques that will ensure your child scores at the top.

 If your child hasn’t already registered for the SAT, they can register at the College Board website.
 They will need to create an account to register.
 Then, your child will be able to select from different locations and dates.
 Try to pick a location that is not too far away, since you’ll have to drive your child there on the morning of the test.
 Remember to check if your local testing center is closed.
 Test centers may close or make changes on short notice, including on test day, and they may even close for the scheduled makeup date.
 Test center data is updated every three hours so be sure to search any closings the night before and morning of your scheduled test.